 It is also a felony to contract without a license during a state of emergency.

-BSO deputies claim that unlicensed contractors tend to come to the South Florida area during hurricane season, for services such as installing hurricane shutters or repairing hurricane damage.
+BSO deputies claim that unlicensed contractors tend to come to the Miami-Dade County area during hurricane season, for services such as installing hurricane shutters or repairing hurricane damage.

 This past week, detectives set up a sting operation.
 Undercover deputies invited contractors to their homes and busted them for offering to do work they are not licensed to perform.